 No more than 12 semester credits may be taken P/NP to apply toward graduation.
+To earn a "P", the student must complete the requirements of the course with at least the equivalent of a "C" letter grade.

 Students may elect to take a maximum of four of the following five courses in the Associate of Arts degree program on a pass/no pass basis: